When you’re looking for a job online, no one wants to get misled.

 I Went To AolEDirect’s YouTube Channel

 I noticed OnlineFlexJob when I got to their YouTube channel.
-When I saw that, I’m thinking what is going on because I did a review of Online Flex Job.
+When I saw that, I’m thinking about what is going on because I did a review of Online Flex Job.

 Online Flex Job is similar to My Flex Job, where they have you sign up and pay a fee to complete your first offers.